 If you’re looking to try nettle tea, look for one that contains the leaf and not the root, and consult your caregiver before purchasing nettle tea as it is known for it’s stimulating effects during pregnancy, and for that reason, many professionals recommend it alongside red raspberry leaf tea.
 You will also find nettle in most mother’s tea for pregnancy and breastfeeding, as it aids in the production of breast milk.
 (Wondering why it’s called “stinging” nettle?
 That is due to the fine hairs on the leaves.
 When in comes into contact with skin, it releases an irritating chemical.)

-Red Raspberry Leaf
+Red Raspberry Leaf Tea Safe for Pregnancy

-Probably the most well known tea for pregnancy, red raspberry leaf tea is many times “prescribed“ by professionals to pregnant mothers for it’s uterine stimulating qualities.
+Probably the most well known pregnancy tea, red raspberry leaf tea is many times “prescribed“ by professionals to pregnant mothers for it’s uterine stimulating qualities.
 Red raspberry leaf tea is believed to help tone and strengthen the uterine muscle, allowing for a more efficient labor.
-However, red raspberry leaf tea does more than just aid pregnant women.
+However, red raspberry leaf tea is more than just a safe tea for pregnancy.
 It is also high in magnesium, potassium, b-vitamins and iron plus, surprisingly enough, it also helps with skin problems such as eczema and allergies as well as gingivitis and gum disease.

-Red raspberry leaf tea is also a great tool for women suffering from menstrual cramps and anyone with stomach issues.
+Red raspberry leaf tea is also a great tool for women suffering from menstrual cramps and anyone with stomach issues and a delicious tea safe for pregnancy.
 Due to uterine stimulating abilities it is suggested to drink red raspberry leaf tea during the 2nd and 3rd trimester and to avoid it during the first trimester.